deniscerri/ytdlnis/README.md

 ## Features:

-- download audio and video files
+- Download audio and video files
-- download full playlists
+- Download playlists
-- download selected videos on a list and add to a queue
+- Download selected videos on a list
-- use custom download paths for each format
-- remove non music parts from youtube audio files
-- embed subtitles on videos
-- add chapters to youtube videos by using sponsorblock chapters
-- select different download formats
+- Infinite Queue of Downloads
+- Schedule Downloads (Date & Time)
+- Select Formats, Modify Metadata, Embed Subtitles, Embed Chapters to Videos and more yt-dlp features
+- Sponsorblock Compatible
-- share any yt-dlp compatible link into the app and start downloading
+- Share any yt-dlp compatible link from the share menu and Download on the Go
-- foreground download services which work even if app is cleared from recents and updates ui when u go back
-- search from the app
-- material you interface
-- really easy to use
+- Search from youtube, with search suggestions and search history
+- Log Downloads
-- run terminal commands for more flexibility
+- Terminal Mode for raw yt-dlp
+- Command Templates
+- Download History

 ## Screenshots